chrisnish4/chrisnish4/README.md

 ### A little about me ...

-- :writing_hand: I’m currently working on Exploratory Analysis of NFT Market
+- :writing_hand: I’m currently working on Comparison of Binary Classifiers
 - :potted_plant: I’m currently learning Rust
 - 😄 Pronouns: He/Him
 - :ocean: Fun fact: I like to surf